 During the mediation, both sides will be given the opportunity to present the compensation claim and the reasons for the dispute, the facts they agree on, and any areas and opinions where the experts agree and disagree.

-After hearing from each of the parties, the Members will meet with each side alone to discuss the opportunities to settle.
-The Members may reconvene with both parties together to discuss areas of agreement and perhaps negotiate further.
+After hearing from each of the parties, the mediators will meet with each side alone to discuss the opportunities to settle.
+The mediators may reconvene with both parties together to discuss areas of agreement and perhaps negotiate further.

-If no settlement has been agreed to at the end of the mediation, the Members may make a recommendation which is not binding on the parties.
-If there is no settlement at the mediation, and the parties would like to reconvene to discuss any unresolved issues, the BON may set up another mediation with the parties to try again.
+If no settlement has been agreed to at the end of the mediation, the mediators may make a recommendation which is not binding on the parties.
+If there is no settlement at the mediation and the parties would like to reconvene to discuss any unresolved issues, the OLT may set up another mediation with the parties to try again.

 After Your Mediation

-If the parties settle their disagreement based on a recommendation, the parties do not have to inform the BON.
-The BON does not draft minutes of settlement or provide a binding order.
+If the parties settle their disagreement based on a recommendation, the parties do not have to inform the OLT.
+The OLT does not draft minutes of settlement, nor provide a binding order.

-If no settlement is reached during the BON process, either party may file an appeal with the Local Planning Appeal Tribunal (LPAT) or through civil proceedings.
-Mediations are without prejudice, and any efforts to settle are confidential.
-This means that if the parties are unable to reach a settlement, then a position or statement presented at the BON negotiation cannot be raised against that party in a subsequent proceeding or hearing at the LPAT.
+If no settlement is reached during the mediation process, either party may file an appeal for arbitration to the Tribunal.
+Mediations efforts are without prejudice, and any efforts to settle are confidential.
+This means that if the parties are unable to reach a settlement, then a position or statement presented at the OLT mediation cannot be raised against that party in a subsequent OLT arbitration or civil proceeding.